tensorflow/community/rfcs/20210930-enable-onednn-ops.md

 **oneDNN custom ops** are TensorFlow ops that perform some set up (e.g., creating oneDNN compute primitives, memory descriptors, etc) before calling oneDNN routines.
 * **Visibility:** These custom ops are hidden from users in the Python layer, cannot be saved in SavedModels, and are only introduced into the TensorFlow graph by graph rewrite passes in the C++ layer.
 * **Scope and signature:** Most ops have a 1:1 mapping to a standard TensorFlow op, with the same op signatures (inputs, attributes, outputs, etc).
 The rest are fused operations (one op is equivalent to a sequence of standard TensorFlow ops).
-* **Expected tensor format:** oneDNN ops process tensors directly in TensorFlow’s native format (NHWC), e.g., no tensor layout conversions.
+* **Expected tensor format:** oneDNN ops process all tensors directly in TensorFlow’s native format (NHWC), e.g., no tensor layout conversions.
+    * For CPU execution, we observed no significant performance difference between the NHWC format and other block formats that oneDNN supports.
 * **Threading:** All oneDNN primitives are configured to use TensorFlow’s intra-op threadpool for parallelization to prevent resource contention with other standard TensorFlow ops that could  run at the same time.

 See the full list of ops in the [Supported Operations](#supported-operations) section.